DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ### Bonus: Traefik

 * A 'real' loadbalancer in front of our cluster
-* Allow low port ingress
+* Allows low port ingress

 Live Demo...